 Day 4: Wilderness First Aid.
 We'll spend the day training in wilderness first aid and take our exam at the end.
 Wilderness first aid is based on extended care in the field and improvisation, which means it is much more advanced than standard first aid.
 Closing and packing wounds, setting joints, splinting, and much more are covered, sometimes improvised with wild/natural materials and even camping gear.
 This is very hands on and scenario based.

 Day 6: Map and compass (field orienteering).
 Spend the morning learning to use a topographic map and compass.
-Learn to: adjust declination, shoot a bearing with a compass, triangulate your position, reverse azimuth, and to plot your route; all while actually navigating off trail in the field.
+Learn to: adjust declination, shoot a bearing with a compass, triangulate your position, and to plot your route; all while actually navigating off trail in the field.
 This day will also cover an emergency signaling exercise.

 Day 7: Train and review the skills you've learned over the past 6 days as well as acquire in a new skill; stone knapping.
 You will train with world class stone knapper Gary Pickett and learn to form sharp points and razor like edges out of stone.
 Go caveman.